What did your government promise the poorest in 2000, 2005, 2013 and 2015?

 It is puzzling that Jan Vandemoortele and Mark Malloch-Brown, who have each stated they are or been described as co-authors of the MDG framework, have not mentioned this in their accounts, and nor has Michael Doyle, the co-chair with Dr Vandemoortele of the inter-agency group setting the MDG targets.
 Several participants Eric Swanson at the World Bank, Brian Hammond at the OECD who was the contact given for the Secretariat's note stating that the baseline was 2000, Michael Doyle and Jan Vandemoortele have contributed to accounts by others, sometimes by interview.
 I am unaware of any participant or organisation having given the reason for the absence of the 1990 baseline in the official MDG list, apart from the OECD document of September 2001.

-March 2001 the chairman of the relevant OECD committee had written to
+2001 the chairman of the relevant OECD committee had written to heads of UN

 agencies.
 The text is in the document above.
 He proposed: